Welcome to Adventure Racing Part 1

 1) What is adventure racing?

 The premise of adventure racing is that participants (typically a team of 2-4) use a map and compass to navigate through an unmarked course using several disciplines.
-These disciplines are usually on foot (running, hiking bushwhacking), on bike (road and off-road, and sometimes even hike-a-bike), and paddling (usually canoe) for a non-winter event.
+These disciplines are usually on foot (running, hiking bushwhacking), on bike (paved & unpaved road, off-road, and sometimes even hike-a-bike), and paddling (usually canoe but longer races may include packrafting) for a non-winter event.
 If you aren’t familiar with adventure racing, check out the links below for more info.

 2) Don’t be intimidated